Coming Soon to Las Vegas

 Virgin Hotel Las Vegas

 The former Hard Rock is getting a big makeover and a new name now that billionaire Richard Branson and partners have bought the place.
 They will be turning it into a Virgin branded resort with new rooms, a new casino, new restaurants and clubs, and more.
-The Virgin is expected to debut in 2021.
+The Hard Rock closes in February of 2020 and the new Virgin is expected to debut by New Year’s Eve 2020.

 Yes, something is finally happening with the big blue elephant on the North end of The Strip.
 Formerly known as The Fontainebleau, the half-finished hotel went bankrupt in 2008 and has been sitting empty ever since.
 It will finally be completed by 2022 and will include a Drew hotel, an Edition from Marriott hotel, and a JW Marriott taking up the roughly 3,900 rooms.
 There will be a big casino, restaurants, a showroom, shopping, and all of the other stuff you expect with a major Vegas resort.